AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ## [!DNL Apple Pay] button

-Customers can use [[!DNL Apple Pay]](https://www.apple.com/apple-pay/), which utilizes credit and debit card payment credentials stored on an iOS or macOS device, to make purchases.
+Customers can use [[!DNL Apple Pay]](https://www.apple.com/apple-pay/), which uses credit and debit card payment credentials stored on an iOS or macOS device, to make purchases.

 [!DNL Apple Pay] is only available in the Safari browser.
 Merchants can add up to 99 domains per merchant account.